Thanksgiving has come and gone, and that means it is time to put up Christmas decorations.

 Affiliate Plug: Christmas decorations on Amazon

 Clattertron takes part in the Amazon Affiliate program to help pay the bills.
 But that doesn’t mean we can’t have some fun.
 Amazon Enigmas puts a humorous spotlight on some of the site’s more quirky items.
 Images lead to the item’s page on Amazon.
+Want Clattertron Prints and Merch?
+Buy my prints, mugs, phone cases, pillows, and tote bags on Society6.

 - Daniel J. Hogan is a geek living in Michigan.
 Follow him on Twitter, @danieljhogan.
 Follow Clattertron on Facebook too.